benibela/bigdecimalmath/README.md

 Big Decimal Math
 =============

-These unit provides a arbitrary precision bcd float number type.
+This unit provides an arbitrary precision BCD float number type.
+The usecase is performing a few arithmetic operations with the maximal possible accuracy and precision, e.g. calculating the sum of numbers from a text files, where the conversion from decimal input to binary floats would take more time than the calculation.

 It can be used like any numeric type and supports: